 Make sure to visit the Duomo di Orvieto, gorge on all the pasta at Mezza Luna and don’t forget to see the Orvieto Sotterranea.

-There’s a whole heap of underground caves and caverns the criss-cross Orvieto, so make sure you see these.
+There’s a whole heap of underground caves and caverns that criss-cross Orvieto, so make sure you see these.

 This relatively small and beautiful place in Italy is one lovely spot to visit.
 Often referred to as ‘Little Jerusalem’, due to the historical Jewish community, Pitigliano is an amazing place to spend a long afternoon.